manjurulcis/job-search/README.md

 ## Tests setup and Run
-To run automated test we will use sqlite db, create an sqlite database named 'test.sqlite' inside database folder `database/test.sqlite` or create the database name same as you define in `.env.testing` Run the following command to run tests
+To run automated test we will use sqlite db, create an sqlite database named 'test.sqlite' inside database folder `database/test.sqlite` or run this command to create one `docker-compose exec app touch database/test.sqlite` or create the database name same as you define in `.env.testing` Run the following command to run tests
 - `docker-compose exec app composer test`